SWEGroup39/GatorChatApp/README.md

       - Can send images.
       - Able to edit/delete messages.
       - Ability to search past messages.
       - List of contacts with easy contact import and editing functionality.
+(Contact Syncing) - Ria
-      - Notifications, unread message counts, and/or message states (read/unread).
+      - Notifications, unread message counts, and/or message states (read/unread). -Ria
-      - User presence indication (available, away, offline, time last active).
+      - User presence indication (available, away, offline, time last active). - Ria

     - Below are additional features that we would implement if time permits: